jtaylorsaysso/mycraft/docs/world_generation_guidelines.md

 - **Ground Level**: y=0 as primary walkable surface
 - **Physics Integration**: Raycast-based ground detection for player movement
 - **Multiplayer**: All clients generate identical worlds using same seed/function
+- **Infinite World**: Chunks load dynamically as player explores, enabling unlimited world size
+- **Block System**: Block registry with 8 block types using colored rendering (texture stubs for future)
+- **Biome System**: 4 distinct biomes (Plains, Forest, Rocky, Desert) with unique terrain characteristics

 ### 📋 Future Extensions

-These are explicitly **out of scope** for the baseline but should be considered when extending the system:
+These are explicitly **out of scope** for the current implementation but should be considered when extending the system:

+- Texture implementation (colored blocks currently used as fallback)
 - Player-driven block destruction/placement
 - Multi-layer underground spaces and cave systems
 - Dynamic terrain deformation (explosions, spells, etc.)
-- Dynamic chunk loading/unloading for very large worlds
+- LOD (Level of Detail) system for distant chunks
+- Perlin/Simplex noise for more varied terrain generation
+- Biome system for terrain variety

 ---

-*Last Updated: 2025-11-22*
+*Last Updated: 2025-12-12*
-*Version: 1.0*
+*Version: 1.1*